Idempotents and homology of diagram algebras: Applications: Sroka-type theorems

 First, extend all but one of the defects of $p$ to horizontal edges (this is a laziness that will not be possible in the Temperley-Lieb case).
 This almost ensures Property (\ref{eT2}): namely, we see that $r_j \underset{p,e}{\sim} m_j$ in the sesqui-diagram at all defects but one, which we call $j_0$ (the existence of this defect is where we use the assumption $i \geq 1$).
 For our example, choosing the top and bottom defects, we get:

-Choose an order on (and orientations on) the (right-to-right) connections in the left half of the sesqui-diagram.
-Add edges to $e_p$ that connect them together in the chosen order (and orientation).
+Choose a total order on those vertices in the right half of the sesqui-diagram which are part of right-to-right connections in $p$, such that connected vertices are consecutive.
+Add edges to $e_p$ connecting consecutive vertices which are not already connected in $p$ (`filling in the gaps').
 For our example, there is only a single connection to choose:

-This joins the edges in the middle of the diagram into a single connected component (making a `Eulerian cycle'), and leaves the two ends of the sequence as-yet unconnected in the right half of the double diagram.
+This joins the edges in the middle of the diagram into a single connected component (making a Hamiltonian path between all vertices present in right-to-right connections in the left half of the sesqui-diagram), and leaves the two ends of the sequence as-yet unconnected in the right half of the double diagram.
 In fact, the only nodes in the right half of the double diagram that remain unconnected are these two ends, together with $r_{j_0}$, and $m_{j_0}$.

 To complete, connect one end of this sequence to $r_{j_0}$ and connect the other to $m_{j_0}$ (it does not matter which way round):

 The result is that in the double diagram, $r_{j_0}$ is connected to $m_{j_0}$ (establishing Property (\ref{eT2}) in the only remaining case, $j=j_0$) \emph{via} the sequence of edges in the middle.
 To see that each node $m_j$ in the middle is connected to one on the right and establish Property (\ref{eT3}), note that such a node is either at a height $j \neq j_0$ where $p$ has a defect, hence is connected directly to $r_j$, or occurs as part of the `Eulerian cycle' of edges, hence is connected to $r_{j_0}$.
 This completes the proof. \end{proof}